Expert Genealogist Roy Stockdill explains how Theresa May's humble family history is a far cry from divisive decisions and historic political deals

 Theresa's Maternal Line

-I also looked at records of the Home Secretary's maternal grandparents, Reginald James Barnes and Violet Jenny Welland, who were married at Reading in 1917.
-In
+I also looked at records of the Prime Minister's maternal grandparents, Reginald James Barnes and Violet Jenny Welland, who were married at Reading in 1917.

 James Brasier and Sarah Jane Barnes, Theresa May's great-grandparents, were married in 1865 at Lewes, Sussex, registration district, probably in the bride's parish of Rodmell.
 By the 1871 census they were already in Wimbledon at Belvedere Cottages, St Marys.
 James was a carpenter and they had two children, Richard E Brasier, 2, and Jane Ann Clara Brasier, 1. in 1881 their family had grown to six and they were at 8 Chesnut Place, Crooked Billet, Wimbledon.
 The children were: Richard Edward 12; Jane Ann 10; James Charles 9; Charles George 7; Maud Eliza 3; and Tom 1.